 When you wait until your child actually wants to, it is 10x easier.
 I promise you.
 It doesn’t mean it is going to be perfect, but it will be faster and you will have significantly fewer accidents.

 My oldest finally trained around 3 years, 2 months.
 We had been trying on and off since he turned 2.
 But finally one day not long into his 3rd year, I promised him some sort of reward if he started using the potty.
 He got excited and started using the potty from that day forward.
-He had maybe one or two accidents after making that decision for himself.
-He was even night trained with ZERO effort or initiative on my part by the time he was 3.5.
+He had maybe one or two accidents after making that decision for himself, and was even night trained with ZERO effort or initiative on my part by the time he was 3.5.

 There is something to be said for waiting until your child is 100% ready to attempt potty training–100% includes the actual desire to use the potty.